Jmtechh/How-to-map-a-network-drive/README.md

 <img src="https://i.imgur.com/jhYBPHo.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

-I then went to the Personal drives settings and on the secuirty section I specifically added the personal secuirity group which I created earlier.
+I then went to the Personal drives settings and on the securty section I specifically added the personal secuirity group which I created earlier.
 This will enable the three users that I added to the personal secuirty group to now have access to the personal drive on there own specific accounts.

 <img src="https://i.imgur.com/rrx7zUg.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

+After configuring the Personal drive settings I then shared the drive and enable it to read/write so that the users who are apart of the Personal security group can add and edit the Personal drive on their personal account.

 <img src="https://i.imgur.com/SsHzzQA.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>